Waste reforms briefing

 Delivering to time

-We understand Government is currently planning to communicate indicative payments via the pEPR scheme to councils in November 2024, to have pEPR go-live in 2025/26 and for first payments to be received by councils in October 2025 for 2025/26.
+Government has written to individual councils setting out indicative payments via the pEPR scheme in the first year of the scheme. pEPR will go-live in 2025/26 and the first payments are scheduled to be received by councils in October 2025 for 2025/26.
 Requirements and funding around flexible and soft plastics is planned to come through in 2027.
 Local government needs sufficient clarity of funding levels and reform requirements to plan service changes linked to Simpler Recycling requirements, and into the long-term local government will need indications of annual payments as early as possible.

 Meeting the local government’s costs